 Designed for use in exposed areas of sparse vegetation, particularly post-frost burnt vegetation, above the treeline, in the rocks and desert arid climates .
 FORLOH’s Crypsis Technology is especially important here to avoid detection in later seasons, at higher altitudes and in barren landscapes.

 Effective visual camouflage renders a target indistinguishable from irrelevant background objects.
 Most technologies available attempt to disguise the body shape and match the color palette and patterns of the environment.
-At Forloh we have a significantly more scientific approach.
-We have studied and subsequently developed our camouflage to a higher level of scientific research – based on an animal’s visual processing model (specifically big game) .
+At FORLOH we have a more scientific approach.
+We have studied and subsequently developed our camouflage to a higher level of scientific research – based on an animal’s visual processing model.

-At Forloh we focus on two interrelated but logically distinct mechanisms of effective camouflage.
-Crypsis & Disruptive Coloration.
-These are the foundation of anti-predator defences.
-Basically, in the animal kingdom, how animals and insects avoid detection.
+At FORLOH we focus on two interrelated; but logically distinct mechanisms of effective camouflage.
+CRYPSIS & DISRUPTIVE COLORATION.
+These are the foundation of anti-predator defenses.

-To fully understand how effective these are, our research started with how a particular animal visual system receives signals.
-In short, an animal goes through the following process in a matter of seconds – this is where Forloh’s visual camouflage excels.
+To fully understand how effective these are however, our research started with how an animal’s visual system receives signals.
+In short, an animal goes through the following process in a matter of seconds.
+It is in these few seconds where FORLOH’s visual camouflage excels.

-Stimuli – the animal will normally detect movement as a primary stimulus.
+- Stimuli – the animal will normally detect movement as a primary stimuli.

-Image acquisition – the animal will concentrate their vision at that stimuli, analyzing the visual information.
+- Image acquisition – the animal will concentrate their vision at that stimuli, analysing the visual information.

-Image calibration – the animal will make a series of decisions based on coloration and object recognition.
-Specifically looking for natural (eyes) or non-natural stimuli (straight lines like zippers or block color knee pads) on the target.
-This is where Forloh’s Crypsis Technology comes in.
+- Image calibration – the animal will make a series of decisions based on coloration and object recognition.
+Specifically looking for natural (eyes) & non-natural stimuli (straight lines like zippers or block color knee pads) on the target.

 Edge Detection – the animal will then combine:

 All of this happens in a matter of seconds.
-It is these crucial seconds of decision making that the FORLOH R&D team has focussed on.
-Our camouflage patterns work with this decision-making process in mind to visually make our hunters indistinguishable at varying distances, in varying conditions.
+It is these crucial seconds of decision making that FORLOH R&D team have focused on.
+Our camouflage patterns work with this decision making process in mind, to visually make our hunters indistinguishable at varying distances, in varying conditions.
 Especially in those few seconds of decision making by the prey.